Where in Ireland does the family GLAVIN come from? Is GLAVIN a common surname in

 The Rev. Patrick Woulfe provided lists of surname associations for Irish surnames in his book Irish Names and Surnames.
-Below is a list of these associatations for the surname GLAVIN.
+Below is a list of these associations for the surname GLAVIN.

 Map is based on households which had at least one member who had an occupation containing "Farm" or "Agri".

-Map shows the percentage of people with the surname GLAVIN who are Presbyterian in each locality.
+Map shows the percentage of people with the surname GLAVIN who are Anglican in each locality

-Map shows the percentage of people with the surname GLAVIN who are Anglican in each locality.
+Map shows the percentage of people with the surname GLAVIN who are Presbyterian in each locality

 List of consecutive consonant patterns associated with this surname: